-External independent investigators will only be appointed if the case has sufficient complexity, and it would not be feasible for an Investigating Manager to be appointed internally.
-The Operations Manager, in conjunction with the relevant Assistant Director, will determine if an investigation warrants the appointment of an external independent investigator.
-The service area will meet the cost of appointing an external independent investigator.
+External independent investigators will only be appointed if the case has sufficient complexity, and it would not be feasible for an appropriate officer to be appointed internally.
+The complaints team will work with the senior officer/head of service to determine if an investigation warrants the appointment of an external independent investigator.
+The service area will meet the cost of appointing this investigator.